ken is gonna turn 74.

 and I gotta be honest, being in the NOW, living in THIS MOMENT is virtually impossible for me. i can recall being in the NOW once in my entire life and that had to do with a pap smear.

-but, new year, new me… i don’t wanna retreat. i wanna be present. so, i leave my room, and all that nasty bad chatter behind, and i walk into the living room where ken is cozy: sitting in front of a lovely fire, reading the NY Times and I look at him and he looks at me, and i look at him… and i slide in, cuddle up, right next to him on the couch, and he laughs.
+but, i don’t wanna retreat. i wanna be present. so, i leave my room, and all that nasty bad chatter behind, and i walk into the living room where ken is cozy: sitting in front of a lovely fire, reading the NY Times and I look at him and he looks at me, and i look at him… and i slide in, cuddle up, right next to him on the couch, and he laughs.

 a gorgeous, hearty, sexy laugh. a ken laugh.

 and in that moment, the NOW moment, what i’m scared of … is losing ken. this ken. my ken.

 because i have news for you, a hot flash…when he says to me, “hey you, i’m not join’ anywhere, you’re stuck with me forever,” i think – but don’t say, the words don’t come out of my mouth: forever isn’t long enough.